AlexandrParkhomenko/caffe-cuda/models/deep-residual-networks/README.md

 ### Introduction

 This repository contains the original models (ResNet-50, ResNet-101, and ResNet-152) described in the paper "Deep Residual Learning for Image Recognition" (http://arxiv.org/abs/1512.03385).
-These models are those used in [ILSVRC] (http://image-net.org/challenges/LSVRC/2015/) and [COCO](http://mscoco.org/dataset/#detections-challenge2015) 2015 competitions, which won the 1st places in: ImageNet classification, ImageNet detection, ImageNet localization, COCO detection, and COCO segmentation.
+These models are those used in [ILSVRC] (http://image-net.org/challenges/LSVRC/2015/) and [COCO](https://cocodataset.org/#home) 2015 competitions, which won the 1st places in: ImageNet classification, ImageNet detection, ImageNet localization, COCO detection, and COCO segmentation.

-**Note**

-1. Re-implementations with **training code** and models from Facebook AI Research (FAIR): [blog](http://torch.ch/blog/2016/02/04/resnets.html), [code](https://github.com/facebook/fb.resnet.torch)
-2. Code of improved **1K-layer ResNets** with 4.62% test error on CIFAR-10 in our new arXiv paper: https://github.com/KaimingHe/resnet-1k-layers

 ### Citation